 No person on the basis of race, color, national origin, disability, age, religion, or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs, and employment provided by Charlotte Douglas International Airport and its contracting agencies.

 Wheelchairs are controlled by the airlines, not the Airport.
 Contact your airline immediately for ALL special assistance needs.
 Advance notification to the airline of more than 24 hours is advised.

-If an individual believes he or she has been subjected to discrimination, he or she should contact Diane D. Carter, the ADA Director for Charlotte Douglas International Airport at 704-359-4630 or 704-359-4837(TTY), or email ADACoordinator@cltairport.com.
+If an individual believes he or she has been subjected to discrimination, he or she should contact Diane D. Carter, the ADA Coordinator for Charlotte Douglas International Airport at 704-359-4630 or 704-359-4837(TTY), or email ADACoordinator@cltairport.com.

 When traveling through CLT...